danielabar/meblog/src/markdown/learning-from-screencasts.md

   - "Off with the Digital Distractions!"
 ---

 This post will cover some techniques to get the most out of online learning with screencasts.
-There are many services offering this including Pluralsight, Linkedin Learning, Wes Bos, Learn UI and UX to name just a few.
+There are many services offering this including [Pluralsight](https://www.pluralsight.com/product/skills), [LinkedIn Learning](https://www.linkedin.com/learning/subscription/topics), [Wes Bos Courses](https://wesbos.com/courses), and Erik Kennedy's [Learn UI Design](https://www.learnui.design/) to name just a few.
 I happen to have the most experience with Pluralsight, but the advice in this post applies to all screencast style courses.
+Note that these are generally paid services.

+## Definition

+A screencast is a digital video recording of a computer screen while someone is using it, and usually includes audio narration.
+A course based on screencasts will have the instructor recording their screen while they run through presentation slides, terminal commands, setting up a development environment, writing code in an editor, running code, etc.

+Typically these will be broken down into smaller sections rather than one massive recording.
+When taking the course, you can select which video to watch, then use the video player controls to pause, go forward, go back, speed up and so on.
+There is no time limit to complete the course, and no one is taking attendance.

-Even prior to the pandemic, I've found this style of learning to be optimal as it supports an async lifestyle.
+Even prior to the pandemic, I've found this style of learning to be optimal as it supports an [async lifestyle](../working-towards-asynchronous-future).
 No need to commute to a particular location or be online at a specific hour.
 You login whenever you have time and go at your own pace.
-However, there are some pitfalls that can derail the learning experience if you're not careful.
+However, there are some pitfalls that can derail the learning experience.

-## Don't be Passive
+## Passive Learning

 Let's start with what not to do.
 Since the course format is video, it's tempting to treat this like a Netflix entertainment series, pop some popcorn, sit back, and binge watch.

+![popcorn](../images/popcorn-linus-mimietz-uWjBqbCHY7g-unsplash.jpg "popcorn")

 This is the passive approach, and while not a complete waste of time, it's not the most effective way of learning.
 You're likely to forget most of what was covered.

-![popcorn](../images/popcorn-linus-mimietz-uWjBqbCHY7g-unsplash.jpg "popcorn")

 Instead, I recommend active learning.
 This requires more explicit effort on the part of the learner and takes longer, but the payoff is more information retained and a higher quality learning experience.

 ## Organize